hyonbokan/LLM-research/README.md

 ```

 ## 2. Instruction Fine-tuning
+The script for instruction fine-tuning of LLaMA model for specific tasks such as 5G data analysis and BGP routing analysis is located in this [directory](/LLM-research/finetune_main/finetuning_base/).

 **Prerequisites**:

 1. **Hugging Face Account**: To access model weights and tokenizers from Hugging Face, you need to [register for an account](https://huggingface.co/join) on Hugging Face.
-Once registered, generate a personal access token (PAT) from your account settings under the [Access Tokens section](https://huggingface.co/settings/tokens).
+Once registered, generate a personal access token from your account settings under the [Access Tokens section](https://huggingface.co/settings/tokens).

 2. **Environment Setup**: Ensure Python and the necessary libraries (`transformers`, `torch`, etc.) are installed in your environment.
 Use a virtual environment for a cleaner setup.

 ### Installing Dependencies
 Start by installing all necessary dependencies listed in `requirements.txt` to ensure your environment is properly set up for the fine-tuning process.

 ```shell
 pip install -r requirements.txt
 ```

-### Fine-tuning Script
-The primary script for instruction fine-tuning of LLaMA model for specific tasks such as 5G data analysis and BGP routing analysis is located in this [directory](/LLM-research/finetune_main).

-#### Model & Tokenizer Loading
+### Model & Tokenizer Loading
 ```python
 model = transformers.AutoModelForCausalLM.from_pretrained(
     model_id,